Soara and the House of Monsters: Characters

-Production and release
+Production

 Soara and the House of Monsters is written and drawn by Hidenori Yamaji, who originally created the series from a desire to combine the fantasy genre with something relatable to readers.
 He considered housing as a theme to be simultaneously unusual in fantasy manga, and something very familiar to readers, so he chose to write a story about architecture with fantasy elements.
 When drawing the artwork, Yamaji focused on drawing houses that not only were entertaining and exciting to look at, but that also were structured in a believable way, that would have made sense for the monsters if they were real.
 To help reader better visualize the houses, he chose to draw detailed cross-sections of them.

+Media

+Manga

 The manga is serialized by Shogakukan since November 25, 2021, both in their monthly shōnen manga magazine Shōnen Sunday S and on their webcomic platform Sunday Webry.
-Shogakukan also publishes the series in collected tankōbon volumes since May 12, 2022, under their imprint Sunday Webry Comics; since 2023, these have been released in English by Seven Seas Entertainment and in Chinese by Tong Li Publishing.
+Shogakukan also publishes the series in collected tankōbon volumes since May 12, 2022, under their imprint Sunday Webry Comics; since September 5, 2023, these have been released in English by Seven Seas Entertainment and in Chinese by Tong Li Publishing.